In her own small way, Averyl Dietering moved the levers of power in Washington, D.C. – and taught all of us a valuable lesson.

 “I felt like I could do something,” she said.
 So she reached out to the Graduate Student Association and the UC Student-Workers Union, but everyone was busy with classes and exams.

 Then on Nov.
 16, the House passed its tax bill, including provisions to require more than 140,000 graduate students to pay taxes on tuition waivers, although the money never actually passes through their hands.

 Opposition spread across the nation with more news reports on the impact on graduate students.
 Experts said they faced the biggest tax increases of any group under the bill, and the American Council on Education projected $65 billion in additional costs for all students between 2018 and 2027.

-Dietering got more support from the GSA and from the graduate student dean.
+Dietering got more support from the GSA, from several other graduate students and from the graduate student dean.
 UC Davis Chancellor Gary May chimed in with an article published in The Bee.
 He and other education leaders warned that the proposal would hurt essential research and, thus, economic development.

 The resistance culminated in a nationwide Grad Tax Walkout on Nov.
 29, when graduate students at more than 40 campuses left classes and labs to speak out against the tax changes.
 At UC Davis, nearly 100 students, faculty and others attended the rally.

 Dietering told fellow students not only to contact lawmakers, but also ask administrators for help in case the tax provisions became law.
 Her worries grew when the Senate narrowly passed its tax bill in the wee hours of Dec.
 2. Though it didn’t include the provisions targeting graduate students, the vote showed that Republican leaders could push sweeping tax reform through Congress despite unanimous opposition from Democrats.